 I’m British, Male, A Games Designer, An Entrepreneur, A Christian, A Husband, A Father, A Free-Marketeer, A student of Economics, A Martial Artist and an occasional political activist for the Conservative party.
 Not necessarily in that order.

-I’m in my forties for a few more years yet.
+I’m in the last little bit of my Forties.
 I mostly don’t feel like i’m in my Forties – but some days I feel like I’m about a hundred.
 I suspect I share this with middle-aged parents the world over. :)

 I live on the Planet Earth, In the continent of Europe (not ruled by it), in the United Kingdom, In England, In the County Of Cambridgeshire, In Wisbech: the Capital of the Fens.

-Left2Right: Steve Tierney, Chloe Smith MP, Cllr Stevo Brunton, Theresa May MP
+Left2Right: Steve Tierney, Chloe Smith MP, Cllr Stevo Brunton, Prime Minister Theresa May MP

 My wife Marie Tierney is a teacher, an artist and a history buff.
-My Son Joe is a gymnast, a break-dancer, a kung fu student and presently competes for Wisbech on the local swimming team.
-He presently holds the all time club record for breast stroke in his age group.
+My Son Joe is a gymnast, a break-dancer, a musician and presently competes for Wisbech on the swim team.
+He presently holds the all time club record for breast stroke in his age group of the time.

 Politics & Views